The Center for Galactic Anomalies

 Adrius Gordian about the Center for Galactic Anomalies, Chapter Nine

-In a galaxy full of irony, the planet Survalis is ostracized from the Galactic Federation and yet they provide the service everyone needs to travel safely between planets: The Center for Galactic Anomalies.
+In a galaxy full of irony, the planet Survalis is ostracized from the Galactic Federation, and yet they provide the service everyone needs to travel safely between planets: The Center for Galactic Anomalies.
 The Center for Galactic Anomalies captures and contains all of the galaxy’s greatest mysteries, including those that they have created themselves.
 When their top telepathic behaviorist, Dexia, is charged with controlling their latest and most disobedient genetically engineered soldier, Tycho, the mysteries start to unravel in deadly ways.

 “Look, my official job title is ‘Telepathic Behavioral Containment Specialist,‘ meaning that I manipulate anomalies’ minds to keep them under control.
 I don’t always do it with telepathic manipulation.”
 I kicked the hover back into drive and sped off towards the glowing set of apartment buildings in the distance.
 “Sometimes I just help people get what they need.”